JoshuaKGoldberg/create/packages/site/src/content/docs/blocks/about.md

 Resultant outputs will be passed to `create` to be merged with other _blocks'_ outputs and applied.
 Outputs may include:

-- Cleanup scripts to run after setup
+- `commands`: Cleanup scripts to run after setup
+- `debuggers`: VS Code `launch.json` entries
+- `documentation`: Markdown content for a development guide
+- `extensions`: VS Code extensions to suggest installing
+- `metadata`: The types of different created files on disk
-- Files to create or modify on disk
+- `files`: Files to create or modify on disk
+- `packages`: Packages to install
-- Network requests to the GitHub API
+- Network requests to the GitHub API _(to be added soon)_
-- Packages to install

 For example, a block that adds pnpm package deduplication: